helrond/helrond.github.io/archives/index.md

 # Archives

-I currently work as _Assistant Director and Head of Digital Programs_ at [Rockefeller Archive Center](http://rockarch.org) in Tarrytown, NY.
+I currently work as _Associate Director of Archives & Chief Digital Strategies Officer_ at [Rockefeller Archive Center](http://rockarch.org) in Tarrytown, NY.

 My work focuses on using human-centered design principles to improve the user experience across all archival functions.
 I leverage technology to improve access to archival materials in ways that maximize values of openness, anonymity and transparency.